 What we don’t: Leather absorbs moisture and becomes cold.

 Black Diamond's Legend appeals to the touring crowd with a low-profile insulated, waterproof, and primarily leather design that fits under the cuffs of a ski jacket.
-The glove nicely balances protection and weight with high-quality PrimaLoft synthetic fill and a water-resistant Pertex shell along the back of the hand.
+The glove nicely balances protection and weight with high-quality PrimaLoft Gold synthetic fill and a water-resistant Pertex shell along the back of the hand.
 Finally, fit and finish is a step up from our previous Legend gloves, which were overly stiff and fell short of the premium Hestras above.

 Despite the panel of nylon along the back of the hand and a Gore-Tex liner, we've found the Legend's do not excel in wet snow.
 Through a season of backcountry and resort skiing in British Columbia and Washington State, the leather sections of the glove have wetted out on a number of occasions and become noticeably cold (they do much better on dry snow days).
 On the plus side, the Legend has a great closure system, which stretches and is easy to secure, and the new-for-2023 version features a neoprene cuff for a great seal at the wrist.